3dgeo-heidelberg/etrainee/course/module0/teaching_manual/forking.md

 When using the course, i.e., when teaching or training with it, we recommend to [fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks) into your GitHub account/organization and use the latest version of the main branch.
-This ensures that the course content is stable while updates may be merged in this repository.
+This ensures that the course content is stable while updates may be merged into this repository.
-If you want to integrate updates from this repository into your fork, you can do so by creating a pull request from this repository to your forked repository, or use the syncing offered by GitHub.
+If you want to integrate updates from this repository into your fork, you can do so by creating a pull request from this repository to your forked repository, or by using the syncing offered by GitHub.

 ## Set up the course fork